Oxford Biochemistry Personal Statement Tips: – Top 10 Dos and Don’ts

 Oxford tutors are looking to teach students with genuine interest and passion for their course.
 Hence, make this the focus of your Oxford personal statement, explaining why you want to study your chosen subject.

 Using concrete examples that display your interest will go a long way in demonstrating this interest.
-For example, this could include participating in biology or chemistry competitions, partaking in research projects, and reading up on the latest innovations published in articles or books.
+For example, this could include participating in biology or chemistry competitions.
+It could also be partaking in research projects, and reading up on the latest innovations published in articles or books.

 2. Display a good understanding of the course

-Understand the course that you are applying for, and ensure that you do not have a superficial or misguided view of what the course entails.
+Understand the course that you are applying for.
+Ensure that you do not have a superficial or misguided view of what the course entails.
 Most people’s perception of a course is shaped by what they see in the media or by their high school subjects.
 However, this is not always the case and it leads to a one-dimensional view of the course.

 Try to talk to graduates or people currently working in the field to gain a better understanding of the course and your options post-graduation.
-You can demonstrate this understanding in your Oxford personal statement by linking similarities in your past experiences to aspects of Biochemistry (if applicable), or elaborating on personal qualities or traits that make you suitable for Biochemistry.
+You can demonstrate this understanding in your Oxford personal statement by linking similarities in your past experiences to aspects of Biochemistry (if applicable).
+Or you can elaborate on personal qualities or traits that make you suitable for Biochemistry.
 For example, Biochemistry is research-heavy, which would make perseverance a good quality for an applicant to have.

 3. Read around the subject you’re applying for

 Reading does not only include books.
 This could also include podcasts, magazine articles, or even Netflix documentaries.
 Listening to a podcast on your ride home from school can be a nice way to ease such material into your lifestyle.
-You can find some good articles in Nature or Scientific American that publishes the latest innovations in biochemistry, and you can also visit Oxford’s recommended reading list for some book inspirations: Oxford Biochemistry
+You can find some good articles in Nature or Scientific American that publishes the latest innovations in biochemistry.
+You can also visit Oxford’s recommended reading list for some book inspirations: Oxford Biochemistry

 4. Have a good structure for your Biochemistry personal statement

 The points listed above give you a lot of content to write about.
 However, all of that information can be difficult to get through for the reader if it’s not organised well!
-Try and follow a fixed overall structure for your Oxford personal statement as well as your individual paragraphs to enhance readability.
+Try and follow a fixed overall structure for your Oxford personal statement.
+Also try and structure it into individual paragraphs to enhance readability.
 For example, your introduction could be a short 2-3 lines outlining your interest in Biochemistry.
 You could use one paragraph explaining your interest in academic vigour, and another paragraph explaining how you display perseverance.
 You can conclude by wrapping up the points mentioned above!

 For individual paragraphs, start off the paragraph with a point (such as your interest in the research aspect of biochemistry).
 Next, use concrete examples to support this.